 AVOCADO is so commonly misunderstood that it ends up on just about every unsafe foods list ever written.
 The reason for this is a toxin called persin, which is indeed unsafe for dogs in large quantities.
 But the thing about persin is that it’s mostly found in the skin, stone and leaves of avocados, with very little in the flesh of ripe fruit.
 So your dog would have to eat the plant, the skin or the stone for it to be an issue (and I would be far more worried about intestinal blockages than persin toxicity in that case), and even then they would need to consume a lot of persin to experience an adverse reaction.
 Some dogs do get an upset tummy from avocado, so in this case you should hold off.
 But the flesh of ripe fruit contains very little of the unsafe compound and is absolutely fine to feed in moderation.

 I can’t tell you how many clients I have come to me with concern about feeding WHOLE EGGS, specifically because they are concerned the egg white will lead to a biotin deficiency.
 Their reason for this is not unfounded – there are many, many articles contributing to this myth and egg white do indeed contain a chemical called avidin, which is a biotin inhibitor.
-However, egg yolks contain lots of biotin (a B vitamin), so feeding whole eggs will naturally avoid this issue.
-You would also need to feed an incredibly large amount of egg white for it to become an issue, which I don’t recommend doing anyway.
+However, even though the biotin in egg yolks may not be super available, biotin is in heaps of other foods, like meat.
+You would also need to feed a really large amount of egg white for it to become an issue, which I don’t recommend doing anyway.

 I was always told growing up that CHEESE is toxic for dogs and should never be fed.
 I’m not sure where this comes from because DAIRY PRODUCTS are not toxic for dogs.
 Cheese is definitely not something I recommend feeding in any significant quantity, but it is not toxic.
 I imagine this myth stems from the common misconception that dogs are lactose intolerant (although intolerance and toxicity are not the same thing) but, contrary to popular belief, dogs are not inherently lactose intolerant.
 Some are.
 Just like some humans are.
 Some aren’t.
 Mine’s not (neither my dog, nor my human).
 If your dog experiences an upset tummy or loose stools from eating dairy products, do not feed them.
 If your dog tolerates dairy then I highly recommend including some fermented products, like probiotic yogurt, kefir and goat’s milk, for nutritional variety and gut health benefits.